Types of Roof Vents You Can Use in Your House

 - Box vents: it is also known turtle vents, flat vents, louvers, or low profile vents.
 This is also a static vent.
 It utilizes natural convection to make an opening for moisture and rising hot air to escape.
 It will be very effective if you install is near the roof ridge.

 There are also other types of roof vents, such as cupola vents and off ridge vents.
 Make sure to search as much information as possible before deciding which vent is the most suitable for your house.

 71 out of 100based on 237 user ratings

-Care to Shout Your Thoughts on Types Of Roof Vents You Can Use In Your House
+Have Something to Say on Types Of Roof Vents You Can Use In Your House